World stocks on longest slide since November as Fed caution hits

 Trade will be top of the agenda at a two-day G20 meeting starting later on Monday in Buenos Aires and any signs of escalating stress between the U.S. and China could make investors in Asia nervous.

+As U.S. trading began, the dollar had recovered to 106.23 yen JPY= having been as low as 105.69 overnight though it had begun to wilt against the euro which left it around 0.3 percent weaker against a basket of currencies at just below 90. .DXY

 The prospect of higher U.S. interest rates was been a burden for non-yielding gold, which slipped 0.8 percent last week.
-Early Monday, the metal XAU= was down at $1,311.20 per ounce.
+On the day, the metal XAU= was down at $1,311.20 per ounce.

 Oil prices eased after ending last week with a solid bounce.
-Brent futures LCOc1 were down 40 cents at $65.81 a barrel, while U.S. crude CLc1 futures for April, which expire on Tuesday, dipped 36 cents to $61.98 a barrel.
-[O/R]
+Brent futures LCOc1 dropped as much as 40 cents to $65.81 a barrel, while U.S. crude CLc1 futures for April, which expire on Tuesday, dipped as far as 36 cents to $61.98 a barrel.

 Additional reporting by Wayne Cole in Sydney and Abhinav Ramnarayan in London; Editing by Toby Chopra